intelkevinputnam/sphinx-ref-helper/README.rst

 How to use it
 =============

 #.
 Open a Sphinx project using “Open Folder."
-Make sure the conf.py
+If there is a conf.py,
-    is in the top level directory.
-It's OK if there isn't one, but the plugin tries to check if there are "exclude patterns" to avoid.
+    the plugin tries to check if there are "exclude patterns" to avoid.
 #.
 Put cursor where you want to insert ``:ref:````.
 #.
 Type (``primary + 1`` - "ctrl key" in Windows/Linux and "⌘ key"